donomii/Quon/Goals.md

 ## Personal experimentation should be encouraged

 This project has a very personal feel for me, and I would like other people to have the same experience.
-This isn't a project owned by some other group of people, it is your project.
+This isn't a project owned by some other group of people, it belongs to anyone who opens it in a text editor.

 It should be easy for anyone to open it in an editor, make some experimental changes, and immediately see their new feature working in front of them.